JustKeepSilence/gdb/README.md

 long timeStamp1 = (long)(t1 - new DateTime(1970, 1, 1, 0, 0, 0)).TotalSeconds;
 ```
 ### Js(In China)
-In nodeJs, you can use moment.js to handle time easily, to getTimeStamp of now
+In node Js, you can use moment.js to handle time easily, to getTimeStamp of now
 ```js
 moment().unix() + 8 * 3600
 ```